San Diego Hang Gliding and Paragliding Association

 • Generating Track Logs & Uploading Flights to Leonardo

-• Ayvri Flight Animation
+• Flight Animation

 • XC Maps & Master Waypoint Files